CurtisRickard70/odin-recipes/README.md

 # odin-recipes
-s is the first of many project I am creating in The Odin Project course.
+this is the first of many project I am creating in The Odin Project course.